MaxArkilz/startup/README.md

   - *Login and Signup page placeholders*
 - Database data placeholder showing content stored in the database
   - *Database placeholder on Meal Plan and Cookbook page.
 Login page will also pull and push from database*

-WebSocket data placeholder showing where realtime communication will go
+- WebSocket data placeholder showing where realtime communication will go
+  - *Meal Plan page contains placeholder for WebSocket updates*